HtutLynn/Knowledge_Distillation_Pytorch/README.md

  - Data augmentation performable torch.utils.data.TensorDataset dataset
  - Tensorboard
  - Perfomance metrics
- - Compute_loss function for computing the mean loss for the data points that the model has mis-classified.
+ - Compute_loss function for computing the mean loss for the data points that the model has mis-classified and correctly classified for analyisis purpose.
  - Google Colab trainable/runnable notebooks
  - Refactor the codebase to more readable format/style
  - Finding the best hyparameters for knowledge distillation methods